mestafrica/MESTLectures/Data_Science/README.md

 # Doing Data Science at [MEST](http://www.meltwater.org)

-The main goal of this course is to introduce students to data science techniques that allows them to produce production-level data products that solve data-centric problems.
+The main goal of this course is to introduce students to data science techniques that allows them to produce production-level data products that solve problems.
 What this means is that we will aim to incorporate and deploy our data products into a web or mobile application for users to interact with.
+I hope at the end of this course, students will be able to apply core data science principles to build data-driven products and organizations.

 This is an introductory Data Science course that is mainly based on the structure of [Doing Data Science book](http://shop.oreilly.com/product/0636920028529.do) by Rachel Schutt and Cathy O'Neil.
 This course is intended for anyone interested in learning more about the data science process and applying it to their everyday projects or business solutions.